Lumos-1: On Autoregressive Video Generation with Discrete Diffusion from a Unified Model Perspective

 \subsection{Autoregressive Discrete Diffusion Forcing}

-The most naive generation paradigm (\textit{i.e.}, next-token prediction) suffers from low generation efficiency, rendering it impractical for autoregressive visual generation.
-In this work, we resort to discrete diffusion~\cite{xie2024show-o,swerdlow2025UniDisc} to generate visual content, together with temporally causal dependency to enable a temporally autoregressive generation paradigm.
+The most naive generation paradigm (\textit{i.e.}, next-token prediction) suffers from incompatibility with the nature of videos and low generation efficiency, rendering it impractical for autoregressive visual generation.
+In this work, we resort to discrete diffusion~\cite{xie2024show-o,swerdlow2025UniDisc} to generate visual content, together with spatially bidirectional and temporally causal token dependency.
 However, due to the autoregressive nature of \method, naive random masking (\textit{i.e.}, a globally random mask) or temporally independent masking (\textit{i.e.}, diffusion forcing~\cite{chen2024diffusion_forcing,song2025history-guided}) both lead to significant loss imbalance, \textit{i.e.}, visual tokens in the later frames tend to have much lower loss.
-Since the task difficulty of predicting frames with ample history frame context is considerably easier than predicting the first image given a text prompt or predicting the second frame given the first frame, the model would lead towards optimizing simpler tasks, leading to a degradation of temporal learning.
+Since the task difficulty of predicting frames with ample history frame context is considerably easier than predicting the first image given a text prompt, the model would lean towards optimizing simpler tasks, leading to a degradation of temporal learning.

-\textbf{Training scheme.} To resolve this problem, we build upon the basic characteristics of videos--spatial information redundancy.
-The core problem of imbalanced loss during training stems from spatial information leakage.
+\textbf{Training scheme.} To resolve this issue, we build upon the basic nature of videos--spatial information redundancy.
+The core issue of imbalanced loss during training stems from spatial information leakage.
 It is worth noting that the original video diffusion transformer~\cite{song2025history-guided} that adopts diffusion forcing does not encounter this issue due to its usage of bidirectional dependency.
-Facing this challenge, we introduce autoregressive discrete diffusion forcing (AR-DF), a technique that adopts temporal tube masking during the training of autoregressive video generation.
+Facing this challenge, we introduce Autoregressive Discrete Diffusion Forcing (AR-DF), which adopts temporal tube masking during the training of AR video generation.
 Concretely, for every video, we randomly generate a mask pattern for the first frame and then apply this mask pattern repeatedly to later frames in this video.
 If we denote the multi-modal token sequence $\bm{X}$ composed of text tokens $\bm{X}_p$ and visual tokens $\bm{X}_v$ and sample a mask ratio $\rho$, the training masking strategy in AR-DF can be formulated as: